ContraPest Frequently Asked Questions

 Who do I call If I have deployment questions?

-You can contact the Technical Services department for more information
+You can contact our Sales Team for more information

 When should I change the bait and how often does the bait station need to be serviced?